devnull-cz/c-prog-lang/modules/expressions.md

 You could also write `while (2)` or `while (1000)` and it would still be a neverending loop but that is not how it is usually used.

-- note that the `statement` from the spec definition can be a code block as you can see above, more on that later.
+- Note that the `statement` from the spec definition can be a code block as you can see above, more on that later.